 I don’t usually post about computer security, but in this case, it seemed quite serious.
-It’s also the kind of thing we’re used to from Facebook and LinkedIn, that could have very serious consequences given that people use Skype very differently from those social platforms.
+It’s also the kind of thing we’re used to from Facebook and LinkedIn.
+But it could have very serious consequences, since people use Skype differently from those social platforms.
 People use social media with an expectation of public transparency, while many use Skype with an expectation of privacy.

 As of a couple of days ago, the new Skype tells other people how many contacts you have in common.
 It also offers your contacts as potential new contacts to everyone else in your contact book.
 This is a surprisingly serious privacy breach.

 This means if you use Skype for anything where your contact list is sensitive (conference calls with clients, planning a protest over the skyrocketing price of kitty litter, coordinating your monthly meeting of people relax by knitting exciting underwear), your contacts can quite possibly deduce who other contacts are.
 Furthermore, if they know about this new “feature,” they can make some smart deductions.

 For example, you’re a mergers & acquisitions consultant.
 You are in talks with MergeMe, Inc. A prospect from WeMergeToo calls you.
 Immediately after you accept their contact request, they start seeing suggestions that they might know the MergeMe Inc CEO.
 They don’t, but they know they just connected to you —> they can quickly figure out MergeMe Inc is talking with you also.